-DH 26: Community Oral Health 2.0 units - 30 hours
+DH 26: Community Oral Health

 This course introduces students to the principles and practices of dental public health.
 Emphasis is placed on the role of the dental hygienist as an innovator of, and an educator in, community health programs.
 Public health issues will be introduced and thoroughly discussed.
 A grade of "C" or higher is required to pass this course.